knice/inquiry.ucsc.edu/source/_articles/2020-21/dangerous-element.md

 plants and animals, compounding the danger.

-Despite relatively recent laws and treaties that now limit its release, a lot of mercury has wound up in bodies of water---creeks, rivers, lakes, and the ocean---where it transforms into its most toxic form and enters food chains.
-In addition, key steps in the metal's movements through the environment---its "biogeochemistry"---remain unclear, including how it changes from its less dangerous, inert forms to an organic molecule that accumulates in living tissue.
+Despite relatively recent laws and treaties that now limit its release, a lot of mercury has wound up in bodies of water&mdash;creeks, rivers, lakes, and the ocean&mdash;where it transforms into its most toxic form and enters food chains.
+In addition, key steps in the metal's movements through the environment&mdash;its "biogeochemistry"---remain unclear, including how it changes from its less dangerous, inert forms to an organic molecule that accumulates in living tissue.
 To better understand the mercury threat, UCSC scientists are working to learn how this